Create an account sign-up-diamond

 In Yoho National Park we love staying at Emerald Lake Lodge.
 This stunning historic lodge sits on a beautiful mountain lake and has a lot of charm.
 You can hike directly from your cabin.
 Be warned though, cellphones don’t work here and there are no TV’s!
 We love it here, but some people miss their electronics.

 You can also find quaint B&B’s in the small town of Field, BC.
 We love Truffle Pigs Lodge as it has pleasant rooms and a wonderful restaurant!
+There is also plenty of walking straight from Field: see our Yoho National Park hiking route guides.

 There are also a few places to camp along the Icefields Parkway.
 The Columbia Icefields Campground is just steps from the spectacular glacier views the region is famous for.
 Rampart Creek is another great option – offering a rustic experience in a quiet forested area along the Parkway.
-For more information on booking visit the Jasper and Banff National Park websites.
+For more information on booking visit the Jasper National Park and Banff National Park websites.

 Beautiful overlook you must visit on your trip to Icefields Parkway